mantil-io/docs/commands/mantil_activate.md

 Activates Mantil

 As Mantil is in early beta we would like to understand more about your use case.
-Please fill out the survey at www.mantil.com to receive your activation token.
+Please fill out the survey at www.mantil.com to receive your activation code.
-Once the activation token is checked you will get full access to Mantil.
+Once the activation code is checked you will get full access to Mantil.

 ### USAGE
 <pre>